mrismanaziz/Reforestation/README.md

-## I decided to sell my Hoover… well it was just collecting dust.
+## Egyptians claimed to invent the guitar, but they were such lyres.﻿